sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=few_gh6Td8E&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy discussed focuses on identifying oversold conditions in the stock market using the Relative Strength Index (RSI) indicator.
-Here's a summary of the key points:
+### 1. Understanding Oversold in Stock Markets

-1. **Oversold Condition**: The strategy defines an oversold market as one that has experienced a period of falling prices, typically for five days on a daily trading frame.
+- **Definition**: The stock market is considered oversold when it experiences a prolonged period of falling prices, which can range from days to months.

-2. **RSI Indicator**: The RSI is used to measure the velocity of price movements.
-When RSI values are below 20, it indicates an oversold condition, suggesting undervalued securities and potential upward movement.
+- **Mean Reversion Principle**: This concept explains that deviations from the trend will eventually revert to the mean (average), leading to price movements in the opposite direction.

+### 2. Trading Strategy Overview
+- **Indicator Used**: The Relative Strength Index (RSI) is employed to identify oversold conditions.
-3. **Trading Rules**:
+- **Trading Rules**:
-   - **Entry**: Buy SPX (S&P 500) at the close when the three-day RSI is below 20.
+  - Buy SP 500 at the close when the three-day RSI is below 20.
-   - **Exit**: Sell at the close after N days or when the next day's price is higher than yesterday's high, whichever comes first.
+  - Sell at the close after a specified number of days or when the price exceeds yesterday's high.

-4. **Back Testing Results**:
+### 3. Backtest Performance
+- **Strategy Details**: The strategy involves holding positions until prices revert to their mean, with an average holding time of around 16.8%.
+- **Results**:
-   - The strategy shows steady equity growth from $100,000 to $1.3 million over the tested period.
+  - **Equity Growth**: From $100,000 to $1.3 million over the test period.
-   - Annualized returns of 9.14% with low drawdowns.
+  - **Drawdowns**: Minimal drawdowns were observed.
+  - **Annual Return**: Achieved an annual return of 9.14%.
-   - Risk-adjusted return calculated as 54 (annual return divided by time in the market).
+  - **Risk-Adjusted Return**: Calculated as 54 (using the formula: 9.14 / 0.1681).

-5. **Conclusion**: The strategy suggests that higher short-term returns can be expected during oversold conditions, making it a potentially effective approach for traders looking to capitalize on mean reversion.

-This summary highlights a systematic approach to trading based on oversold conditions and RSI, aiming to maximize risk-adjusted returns through selective market participation.
+### 4. Key Findings
+- **Short-Term Returns**: Higher returns are expected in the short term during oversold conditions compared to random periods.
+- **Simplicity and Effectiveness**: The strategy, though simple, demonstrates consistent performance with minimal risk.

+### 5. Conclusion
+- The video concludes that understanding oversold conditions can lead to improved trading decisions and higher returns.
+- It emphasizes the importance of using numerical indicators like RSI for systematic trading strategies.

+### 6. Call to Action
+- Encourages viewers to subscribe, like, and visit their webpage for more strategies and tips on trading and investing.
 </details>

 <details>